Can I build this GEO myself, or do I need a service like ROZZ?

 Build it yourself if:

-Most B2B SaaS companies choosing DIY abandon the effort within 3-6 months due to maintenance burden and lack of measurable results.
+Most B2B SaaS companies choosing DIY abandon the effort within 3-6 months.
+The maintenance burden and lack of measurable results drive this outcome.
 The technical complexity is manageable, but the continuous optimization requirement exceeds typical team bandwidth.

 When Turnkey Solutions Make Sense